niranjan910/AI_CareerScope_Analysis/README.md

 ---

 ## 📌 Project Overview
+-	This project explores the AI job market by analysing trends in job titles, industries, required skills, salaries, remote work options, and future growth projections.

-This project aims to uncover insights from AI job market data to help job seekers, companies, and analysts understand current trends in AI careers.
+-	The aim is to generate valuable insights for job seekers, companies, and analysts to better understand the evolving landscape of AI careers.

 ---